Updated: Feb 13, 2020

-There has been a large uptake of free websites by small NZ businesses in the last couple of years.
-Reportedly, over 10,000 businesses took up the free website offer sponsored by Westpac and MYOB, and more recently free website builder tools like Wix, Weebly and Squarespace.
-These have become very popular for small and new businesses, and Shopify is popular for ecommerce websites.
+There has been a large uptake of free websites by small NZ businesses in the last few years.
+Reportedly, over 10,000 businesses took up the free website offer sponsored by Westpac and MYOB, and Spark have also been in the market offering a free DIY website solution.

 At face value, these free website builder tools appear very attractive – but do they generate enquiries?

-To attract website visitors, to fill your inbox with enquires and to make your phone ring, you need to consider investing in a professional website that is likely to pay itself off over time.
+To attract website visitors, to fill your inbox with enquires and to make your phone ring, you will need to know how to:

 Getting traffic to your free website is the first big hurdle.
-Assuming you solve this problem with paid search advertising, then the next challenge is to get your traffic to convert into enquiries and leads.
+Assuming you at the least solve this problem with paid search advertising, then the next challenge is to get your traffic to convert into enquiries and leads.
 This is typically a function of delivering a great visitor experience and consistently meeting content expectations so that visitors feel compelled to make contact with you.

 The website has become the front shop for many businesses in today's online world.
 It's often the first touchpoint that prospective customers have and it imparts a first impression of your business.

 If you really want to go down the path of building your own website and using a free building tool, then we would recommend that you use one of the following:

-In response to the number of businesses that are learning that free isn't that great, we have developed a small business website package that incorporates all the above success components at an affordable price.
+In response to the number of NZ businesses that have had indifferent experiences with free website builder tools or they don't want to do it themselves, we have developed a competitive small business website package that incorporates all the above success components and at an affordable price.